Adjustment Disorder

 If you or an older adult in the family feels challenged because of work, an ailment, a loss, etc., it is important to keep things in perspective.
 Changes and transitions are an expected part of life, though they can be difficult.

 However, if you feel that your responses aren’t healthy or are extreme in any way, it’s important not to dismiss them.
-You or your child could be experiencing symptoms of an adjustment disorder.
+You or your child could be experiencing symptoms of an Adjustment Disorder.
 The ability to adjust to changes is important, however, sometimes change is so overwhelming that we have a hard time moving forward.
 Adjustment disorders are treatable, especially with early intervention.

 The Condition Behind the Struggle